khanhtc1202/fromnoobstogeeks/source/_posts/type_embedding.md

 - golang
 ---

 Since we don’t have classes in go, you can say `struct` will do a job to make objects.
 So how 4 principles of object-oriented programming represent in golang?
-In this post, we will discuss about most interesting principle of OOP that make golang more better than other object oriented programming language: __inheritance__.
+In this post, we will discuss about the principle of OOP that make golang more better than other object oriented programming language: __inheritance__.

 <!-- more -->